Pudsey: Present

-Pudsey town centre has amenities including high street chain stores and independent retailers, Pudsey had three main banks, Barclays, NatWest and HSBC (Formally Midland bank).
-They only two remaining banks Santander, and Virgin Money, (Formally Yorkshire Bank).
+Pudsey town centre has amenities including high street chain stores and independent retailers, Pudsey had three main banks, Barclays, NatWest and HSBC (formerly Midland Bank).
+The only remaining bank is Virgin Money (formerly Yorkshire Bank).
 The town also has a number of estate agents.
 Following the closure of Kwik Save supermarkets across the country, Pudsey's store was bought by Sainsbury's.
-This building was a former cinema until closure in 1960.The final film being screened was Doctor in love.
+This building was a former cinema until closure in 1960.The final film screened was Doctor in Love.
 Until the administration of the group, Pudsey had a Woolworths on Church Lane.
 It is now a B&M Home Bargains store.

 There are three secondary schools situated within Pudsey: Crawshaw Academy, Co-op Academy Priesthorpe and Pudsey Grammar School.
 The latter has been rebuilt under an extensive redevelopment programme adjacent to the current site.
 The old grammar school building facing Richardshaw Lane, which opened in 1911 and is a prominent Pudsey landmark, will (unlike the rest of the old school buildings) not be demolished due to its listed building status, but has since been converted into flats.
-A new Pudsey Sixth Form College is to open in September 2025.
+The new Pudsey Sixth Form College has since opened in September 2025.

-Pudsey Town Hall benefits from a new, energy-efficient lighting project to highlight its most interesting features.
-The multi-coloured lights can be changed to offer 255 different scenes.

 During the Easter weekend 2009, the Pudsey Business Forum launched the Pudsey Shop Local campaign.
 The campaign is to encourage local residents to shop more in Pudsey Town Centre.
 As part of this campaign they have launched a directory of all local shops.

 Pudsey in Bloom was established in 2002.